Skip to main content

 Physical therapists have always understood that the body functions as a fully integrated system.
 This is why therapists evaluate not only the painful site but also the structures surrounding it to determine the true source of your problem.

-A client does not always have to have pain or a movement dysfunction to see a therapist.
+A client does not always have to have pain or movement dysfunction to see a therapist.
 Many people have goals outside of reducing pain, such as increased mobility, improved performance, or restoring aspects of daily movement that might have been lost.
 A therapist’s holistic approach can be a great way to achieve these goals.

 Therapists prescribe individualized, corrective exercises

 Many people, or even a Google search, can recommend specific exercises, but physical therapists are trained to sequence and teach appropriate exercises for your given condition.
 The first two options do not provide the personal insight and expertise into your condition that a trained therapist does.
 Throughout your treatment, your therapist will constantly reassess your exercise plan to ensure it is working well.
-You as the patient must also hold up your end of the bargain and follow through with your exercise plan - consistency and cooperation are the keys to success.
+You, as the patient, must also hold up your end of the bargain and follow through with your exercise plan - consistency and cooperation are the keys to success.

 Physical therapy works when there is trust combined with a personalized approach